platformsh/platformsh-docs/docs/src/overview/get-support.md

 ## Create a support ticket

-Create a support ticket when you're experiencing issues related to the proper functioning of the Platform.sh infrastructure, application container software, build processes, possible bugs and general questions.
+Create a support ticket when you're experiencing issues related to the proper functioning of the Platform.sh infrastructure, application container software, build processes, possible bugs or if you have general questions.

 1. [Open the Management Console](https://console.platform.sh/)
 2. Select **User menu** (your name) > **Support**.